wostook/fraud-detection/README.md

 # Credit Card fraud detection
 ![image](https://github.com/wostook/fraud-detection/blob/master/data/CC.JPG)
 In a project I used Kaggle Credit Card dataset containing transactions made by credit card in September 2013 by European cardholders.
 It shows transactions that took place in two days, where we have 492 frauds out of 284,807 transactions.
-The following project is a try to build best model to catch fraudulent transaction, that shows good trade-of between performance and computational efficiency.
+The following project is a try to build best model to catch fraudulent transaction, showing reasonable trade-of between performance and computational efficiency.

 ## Motivation

 Fraud losses worldwide are estimated to reach $32 billion in 2020 and are projected to gradually rise to in the next years.
-Since ability to recognize fraudulent card transactions is undeniably extremely important, machine learning technical might come in hands.
+Since ability to recognize fraudulent card transactions is undeniably extremely important, machine learning might come in handy.
 Is seems to be perfect fit-for purpose application.

-Another thing is class imbalance, it'sa good opportunity to test different techniques and perhaps challenge common interpretation techniques and metrics commonly used for classification tasks.
+Another thing is class imbalance, it'sa good opportunity to test different techniques and perhaps challenge interpretation techniques and metrics commonly used for classification tasks.

 ## Tools and pipeline

 I downloaded data from Kaggle website, did EDA and simple feature engineering.
 I tried to oversample minority class, run CV on 3 different, raw models and tuned hyperparameters.
-In the end I analyzed and visualize results, making conlusions and recommendations.
+In the end I analyzed and visualized results, making conlusions and recommendations.

 Because of the size of dataset and algorithms used, I run project in Google Colab Notebook, taking advantage of free GPU and h2o4gpu package (GPU accelerated machine learning package, it allows to run GPU-optimized computations).

 I used the following pipeline:

-1. Get data
+1. Get data and install needed packages
 2. Quick look analysis and feature engineering
 3. Analysis of variance and detailed EDA
 4. Chose oversampling technique to deal with class imbalance (->> SMOTE algorithm)